 - B-4.03 (a) The regular working day shall consist of 8 hours of employment normally worked between 8:00 a.m. and 5:00 p.m., Monday through Friday.
 There shall be a lunch period of 1 hour or 1⁄2 hour duration. - (b) The Employer may vary the start/quit times by up to 2 hours at their option.
 Variances of greater than 2 hours shall be mutually agreed between the Employer and the Union. - (c) The parties understand and agree that on remote job sites or where special conditions apply scheduling of extended work weeks/days off may be beneficial to the completion of the work and, in those circumstances, the parties will mutually agree to a work schedule to meet job conditions. - B-4.04 (a) Shift work is defined as a continuous operation, but for the lunch period, for which start times shall be between 12:00 noon and 4:00 a.m., for a minimum of 3 consecutive shifts.
-The appropriate overtime rate shall be paid if the schedule lasts fewer than 3 consecutive shifts. - (b) Employees shall work at the Classification Basic Hourly Rate of pay plus \$3.50 differential for all shift work, and if overtime is worked it would therefore be at the applicable overtime rate of pay plus \$3.50. - (c) In the event that an Employee is transferred between shifts and as a result is not able to work the entire or a portion of the shift prior to or following the transfer as a result of minimum rest requirements, that Employee shall be paid for the portion of the missed shift as a result of such transfer, to a maximum of 8 hours, or 10 hours in a compressed work week.
+The appropriate overtime rate shall be paid if the schedule lasts fewer than 3 consecutive shifts. - (b) Employees shall work at the Classification Basic Hourly Rate of pay plus \$4.00 differential for all shift work, (adjusted to \$4.50 per hour effective May 3rd, 2026) and if overtime is worked it would therefore be at the applicable overtime rate of pay plus \$4.00 (adjusted to \$4.50 per hour effective May 3rd, 2026). - (c) In the event that an Employee is transferred between shifts and as a result is not able to work the entire or a portion of the shift prior to or following the transfer as a result of minimum rest requirements, that Employee shall be paid for the portion of the missed shift as a result of such transfer, to a maximum of 8 hours, or 10 hours in a compressed work week.
 To be entitled to payment for the missed shift or portion thereof, the shift must have been available for the Employee to work, i.e., work is there for the Employee to perform but for the minimum rest requirements.